PaloAltoNetworks/a3s/README.md

 with the bearer SSN.

 The server will receive the claims that are about to be delivered, and will have a chance to modify the list.
-The server must impplement MTLS authentication and must accept the certificates set in the source modifier.
+The server must implement MTLS authentication and must accept the certificates set in the source modifier.

 The server must return `200` if it did modify the claims or `204` if it did not.